 Ian Ball pleaded guilty to attempted murder and kidnapping charges.
 Sentenced to a life term in a mental health facility, he has spent at least part of his internment at Broadmoor, a high-security psychiatric hospital.
 Even after Ian Ball’s sentencing, the public would know little else about him except for his birth date and birthplace, and eyewitness accounts of his appearance and actions.
 In 1983, Ball penned a letter to a member of Parliament in which he claimed that the attempted kidnapping was a hoax, and that he was framed.

 (Scotland Yard’s investigation remained closed until January 1, 2005.
-The British National Archives released them in honor of “the thirty year rule,” which requires the release of cabinet papers 30 years after their filing.)
+The British National Archives released them in honour of “the thirty year rule,” which requires the release of cabinet papers 30 years after their filing.)

 Less than ten years after the botched kidnapping, the press criticized Scotland Yard again for failing to protect the royal family when in July of 1982 an unemployed man scaled the palace walls and snuck into Queen Elizabeth’s bedroom.
 The two talked for ten minutes before the queen could summon help.
 The following year, Scotland Yard reorganized the Royalty Protection Branch and placed James Wallace Beaton as its superintendent.